msaxena2/freebsd-memory-mananger/memory_manager/README.md

 ### Implementation Details

 We use Implicit Lists with Bi-Diretional coalescing for effective memory management.
-Placement policy used is first fit.
+Placement policy used is First Fit.
 For more information, see UIUC CS 241 [slides](https://courses.engr.illinois.edu/cs241/sp2012/lectures/09-malloc.pdf).
+Future work will focus on defragmentation of data for better space utilization, and experimenting with other placement policies like Best-Fit.